Debugging With Git Bisect

 1 file changed, 4 insertions(+), 4 deletions(-)

 git-bisect will checkout this commit for us where we can start to debug and fix the regression.
-Once we’re done with our bisect, we can run git bisect reset.
+Once we’re done with our bisect, we can run git bisect reset

 Automate It

-Using git bisect manually can take some time and is also prone to user error (entering git bisect good instead of git bisect bad). git-bisect also has an automatic mode where we can pass a script that it will check against.
+). git-bisect also has an automatic mode where we can pass a script that it will check against.
 This isn’t always an option depending on the bug or codebase.

 Using our exercise repo as an example, let’s use the example from the README.